 - Use a product such as Xylimelts are made by OraCoat (found at Shoppers Drugmart)

-- See your dental professional more frequently, we recommend every 3 months for those with dry mouth
+- See your dental professional more frequently, we recommend every 3 months

 - Regularly use a high fluoride rinse